more books to get lost in

 As I’ve mentioned before, this communal down time — the Great Pause — is the perfect opportunity to find a bit more reading time each day.

-For two weeks, over on our Facebook page and on Instagram — every day, in the early afternoon — I shared suggestions for fourteen books that I find either completely absorbing and a bit magical, or immensely comforting … perfect reading material, in other words, for troubled times.
+For two weeks, over on social media — every day, in the early afternoon — I shared suggestions for fourteen books that I find either completely absorbing and a bit magical, or immensely comforting … perfect reading material, in other words, for troubled times.